MarineFsn/TheCollection/README.md

 Define properties for each game (title, release date, genre, etc.).
 Design a visually appealing layout with responsive design.
 Enhance interactivity using JavaScript for hover effects and transitions.
-Infuse thematic elements into design and color scheme
+Infuse thematic elements into design and color scheme.